taylorjg/TennisScoreboard/README.md

 * Populate MongoDB with archived point-by-point data for a bunch of real matches
 * Add REST APIs to make this data available to the client
 * Support the ability to choose a match and replay it
-* Support the abikity to enter the names of the players
+* Support the ability to enter the names of the players
-* Support the abikity to enter the names of the length of the match (3 or 5 sets)
+* Support the ability to enter the length of the match (3 or 5 sets)

 ### Phase 3